-The U.S. Supreme Court today denied Cablevision’s request for a review of the rules that require cable operators to carry local broadcast TV stations on their systems, known as “must carry.”
+The Supreme Court Monday (May 17) denied Cablevision’s request for a review of the rules that require cable operators to carry local broadcast TV stations on their systems, known as “must carry.”

-Cablevision, Time Warner and others argued that the “must carry” rule Congress set in 1992 violated the cable systems’ First Amendment rights.
-Specifically, Cablevision of Long Island, N.Y., did not want to carry WRNN-TV in Kingston, N.Y., that airs home-shopping programming and some local news.
+Cablevision, Time Warner and others argued that the “must carry” rule Congress set in 1992 violated the cable system’s first amendment rights.
+Specifically, Cablevision on Long Island did not want to carry WRNN-TV in Kingston, N.Y. that airs home-shopping programming and some local news.

 The rule prevents cable systems from picking and choosing which TV stations they want to clear.